apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Set this variable to ``1`` if you want to retain the client host header in a request during remapping.

+.. ts:cv:: CONFIG proxy.config.url_remap.min_rules_required INT 0
+   :reloadable:

+   The minimum number of rules :file:`remap.config` must have to be considered valid.
+An otherwise valid configuration with fewer than this many rules is considered to be invalid as if it had a syntax error.
+A value of zero allows :file:`remap.config` to be empty or absent.

+   This is dynamic to enable different requirements for startup and reloading.

 .. _records-config-ssl-termination:

 SSL Termination